kubedb/docs/docs/guides/mssqlserver/pitr/archiver.md

 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

+Now,
-Now, install `KubeDB` operator in your cluster following the steps [here](/docs/setup/README.md).
+- install `KubeDB` operator in your cluster following the steps [here](/docs/setup/README.md).

-To install `KubeStash` operator in your cluster following the steps [here](https://github.com/kubestash/installer/tree/master/charts/kubestash).
+- install `KubeStash` operator in your cluster following the steps [here](https://github.com/kubestash/installer/tree/master/charts/kubestash).

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.